roddicki/startup-agency/README.md

-# Repository for Shadow of The Future
+# Repository for the Startup Freelancer Agency

-Repository for the Startup Freelancer Agency
+Repository for the Startup Freelancer Agency for University of South Wales

 ## This is an npm webpack environment